|

 And

-those blessed souls who sleeps instantly upon contact with a bed,
+of those blessed souls who sleeps instantly upon contact with

-would lie there snoring like some blissfully constipated Vesuvius.
+a bed, would lie there snoring like some blissfully constipated

-Well, the thump never came or I would likely not be here to write
+Vesuvius.
+Well, the thump never came or I would likely not be

-this, but I still occasionally find myself listening in the night–hoping
+here to write this, but I still occasionally find myself listening

 The